rybinaanya/O-antigens/README.md

 __4. Search for and visualize candidate O-antigen operons__

-At this stage, we used a [script](https://github.com/rybinaanya/O-antigens/blob/main/operon_search_pgap.py) to search for candidate O-antigen operon genes from GFF annotation, the numbers of operons in which these genes are present, as well as the boundaries of these operons.
-Operon numbers and gff files were used in [this script]() to visualize candidate O-antigen operons.
+At this stage, we used a [script](https://github.com/rybinaanya/O-antigens/blob/main/search_visualize_operons.py) to search for candidate O-antigen operon genes from GFF annotation, the numbers of operons in which these genes are present, as well as the boundaries of these operons.
+Operon numbers and gff files were used to visualize candidate O-antigen operons.

 Example of operon search and operon visualization in _Xenorhabdus bovienii_ str.
 CS03 could be found [here](https://github.com/rybinaanya/O-antigens/blob/main/Xenorhabdus_bovienii_pgap_example.ipynb).

 __5. (OPTIONAL) Validate boundaries of candidate O-antigen operons and find annotation of a gene__

-* In the case when the boundaries of operons are in doubt, we used [Python script](https://github.com/rybinaanya/O-antigens/blob/main/extract_sequence.py) to extract  DNA fragment(operon edge) and its upstream and downstream 300-nucleotide region to validated boundaries using BPROM and FindTerm.
+* In the case when the boundaries of operons are in doubt, we used [Python script](https://github.com/rybinaanya/O-antigens/blob/main/get_sequence.py) to extract  DNA fragment(operon edge) and its upstream and downstream 300-nucleotide region to validated boundaries using BPROM and FindTerm.

 * Sometimes annotation of a gene was undefined.
-In that case, we extracted DNA fragment covering the respective gene using [Python script](https://github.com/rybinaanya/O-antigens/blob/main/extract_sequence.py) and clarified annotation of resulting sequence using BLAST and ORFfinder.
+In that case, we extracted DNA fragment covering the respective gene using [Python script](https://github.com/rybinaanya/O-antigens/blob/main/get_sequence.py) and clarified annotation of resulting sequence using BLAST and ORFfinder.

 __6. Codon-based test of neutrality__